Redesigned Issues List

 To add or remove tags and saved searches, toggle the Pin to Sidebar option on the Tags and Saved Searches tab of your YouTrack profile.

 To search for issues that match a pinned saved search or tag, use the Issues menu instead.

-The option to generate reports and export issues in CSV, Excel, or HTML format is not available.
-To generate reports and export data, turn off the experimental UI.
+The options to generate reports and export issues in HTML format are not available.
+To generate reports from a list of issues or generate release notes in HTML, turn off the experimental UI.

-As this is an early version of the redesigned Issues list, we welcome your feedback.
-We strongly encourage those of you who are working with the experimental version to share your thoughts and suggestions for what the final version should be.
+As this is work in progress, we welcome your feedback.
+We strongly encourage those of you who are working with the experimental version of the Issues list to share your thoughts and suggestions for what the final version should be.
 To report bugs and suggest improvements, create an issue in our YouTrack development project.